saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

     }
 ```

-We are not accessing to the Thor's constructor directly, the injector based in a few directives is in charge to build the Thor's hammer
+We are not accessing to the Thor's constructor directly, the injector, with a few directives is in charge to build the Thor's hammer

 ```java
     public class ThorHammer extends AvengerWeapon () {